The Eliot Hotel

 Excellent value suites

-To start planning your vacation to The Eliot Hotel
+Call us on to start planning your vacation to The Eliot Hotel or take a look at our itineraries to New England

-The family owned Eliot Hotel, named #13 in North America on Condé Nast Traveler's World's Best Awards, is set on one of the most beautiful boulevards in America, Commonwealth Avenue.
+The family owned Eliot Hotel, is set on one of the most beautiful boulevards in America, Commonwealth Avenue.
 It is a stone's throw from fashionable Newbury Street's shopping and restaurants, Copley Place with its magnificent municipal library and Boston’s major art galleries and cultural attractions, as well as universities and research centers.
 This historic, boutique hotel provides European luxury and unique elegance in a small intimate setting not found in Boston's larger hotels.

 A home away from home for business people, families and international travelers in downtown Boston, guests are struck by the exceptional feeling of warmth and comfort in the exquisitely decorated suites and deluxe rooms.
 Expect a warm welcome from Maureen and her team who offer exceptional levels of service which are highly personalized at The Eliot, as their staff strive to satisfy the needs of every guest.
 The Eliot Hotel is a perfect choice for a downtown hotel because of its historical presence offering a warm boutique touch with a Parisian flair.